Andy Tod

-Andrew Tod (born 4 November 1971) is a Scottish former professional footballer, who played mainly as a defender.
+Andrew Tod (born 4 November 1971) is a Scottish former professional footballer who played mainly as a defender.

 Career

-Tod, a versatile player who could play in defence or attack.

-Tod started his professional career at Dunfermline Athletic in 1992.
-After being a regular goal scorer within Junior Football, then manager Bert Paton decided to bring the striker to East End Park.
+Tod was a versatile player who could play in defence or attack.
+He started his professional career at hometown club Dunfermline Athletic in 1992.
+After being a regular goalscorer within Junior football at Kelty Hearts, manager Bert Paton decided to bring the striker to East End Park at the age of 20.